alibaba/pipcook/docs/contributing/contribute-a-plugin.md

-# How To Develop a Plugin
+# Contribute a Plugin

-Pipcook welcomes developers to contribute plugins for us to extend the functions of pipcook.
+Pipcook welcomes developer to contribute plugins for us to extend the functions of Pipcook.
 This document describes how to develop a plugin.
-The content involved in this article is just a few suggestions, the specific plugin can run successfully in pipcook as long as it meets our plugin prototype specifications.
+The content involved in this article is just a few suggestions, the specific plugin can run successfully in Pipcook as long as it meets our plugin prototype specifications.

 ## Plugin Specification

 We strongly recommend that you first understand the plugin specifications that we define.
 Only plugins that meet the interface that we define can be accepted.
-For more information about the specification of each plugin, see [here](../devel/developer-guide.md) for plugin development specifications.
+For more information about the specification of each plugin, see [here](../contribution/contributor-guide.md) for plugin development specifications.

 The plugin type could be: